Sudden cardiac death due to angiofibroma: a case report

 The authors declare no competing interests.

 Patient management: Christine Yuko Jowi and Edwin Walong.
 Manuscript drafting: Duncan Mwangangi Matheka.
 Manuscript revision: Duncan Mwangangi Matheka, Edwin Walong, Christine Yuko Jowi.
-All authors approved final version of the manuscript.
+All authors approved the final version of the manuscript.

 Figure 1: echocardiograph of the cardiac mass